joeytwiddle/ut_magic_redirect/README.md

 Then grab coffeescript:

-% npm install -g coffee
+% npm install -g coffee-script

 And you have all you need!

 == Configuration ==

-Edit the list of redirects in ut_magic_redirect.coffee
+Edit the listenPort and the list of redirects in ut_magic_redirect.coffee

 == Running ==